 If a student repeats an A & P course, their assigned points are added, then averaged by the number of times taken; EXAMPLE: Student completes A & P I with a grade of “D” and then repeats with a grade of “A”, the student earns 1.5 points in the admissions process.

-First time college students with no college credit will be assigned points for the following courses in which they earned a grade of “C” or higher in high school (maximum of 5 points):
+Recent high school students with no, or less than 11 hours of college credit, will be assigned points for the following courses in which they earned a grade of “C” or higher in high school (maximum of 5 points):

 - Algebra I